THE UBIQUITOUS 'BEFORE' SHOT

 I slotted the edges with a router to fit 't' moulding on the top and the console ends.
 Another tip I can give to anyone who, like me has never done this before.
 Go hard!
 With my first tentative run I found that the MDF was burning so I cut it on a slower speed and did shallow runs.
 Wrong!
 Smoke everywhere.
 I'm sure I've taken ten years off my life breathing all those fumes.
 Running it at a higher speed and really pushing it in will cut the material rather than burn it.
 The 't' moulding itself I initially found hard to procure.
 Some people hadn't even heard of it.
 I recommend using it though as it gives a durable edge and makes the machine look like a 'bought' one.
 On tight inside radii I used 5 minute epoxy on the rib of the 'T' moulding to hold it.
 The epoxy won't stick to the vinyl as such but will stick very well to the MDF 'locking' the moulding in place.
 I also cut slits every 5 mm or so on the 'spine' of the T molding twhere there were tight inside radii.
 And notched the spine every 5mm or so for tight outside radii.
 Much more flexible that way.

 I had my heart set on chroming the legs but the only chroming place in town was gone.
 Not moved, or closed business- but just gone!
 There was rubbish all around the workshop, chemicals leaking out of the shed and it smelled like a dead animal was in there too.
 Hopefully not the proprietor!
 So I spray painted the legs with cheap pressure packs.
 A coat of primer followed by two or three coats of aluminium and then a coat of clear.
 I recommend steering clear of 'chrome' paint as it will turn out looking like it 'wants to be' but isn't quite.
-Finished off the legs with some plastic closures from NT acrylics and plastics.
+Finished off the legs with some plastic closures.
 The steel for the legs is 50mm x 25mm box.
 I've seen on someone else's site that they had trouble finding it.
 I found that Bunnings have that size although I would have to buy 2.4M of it.
 I found a second hand building supplier who would cut new stock to length.
 Cost me $17 in material.

 The cab itself is painted with gloss black acrylic.
 Again with a super-fine foam roller.
 The only drawback of gloss black acrylic is that it never seems to harden the way most other colours do.
 But since you don't come into contact with the surfaces that much I'm not too worried about it.